“If the wars of [the 20th] century were fought over oil, the wars of [the 21st] century will be fought over water.”

 THE SWEETWATER SEAS IN 100 WORDS

 The Sweetwater Seas in 100 Words is a moving introduction to the feature-length documentary film.
 In it we reveal the beauty, majesty, and challenges faced by the Great Lakes, which we will cover fully in the hour-long documentary.
-It has been seen at the following film festivals and won several awards.
+It has been seen at several film festivals and won the following awards - Oasis Short Film Series, Winner Best Shorts Competition, Glendale International Film Festival.